Finding A Product To Sell Online

 This can sometimes cause a frustrating game of broken telephone.
 Always use simple, straightforward English.
 Make use of bullet points and numbers as they get translated with no problems.

-When sourcing a supplier, keep your initial contact email concise and clear.
+Introduction Email - When negotiating a supplier, keep your initial contact email concise and clear.
 Tell manufacturer/seller the exact product you are looking for, your expectations of quality, ask for pricing details (to be negotiated later), and request the cost of a sample unit including shipping to your address.

 Here is an example of an email I might send out: